darahayes/vpn-fix/README.md

 ### Whitelist

-Open whitelist.txt and add in IP addresses and/or hosts you want to access through the VPN **One per each line**.
+Copy `whitelist.sample.txt` to `whitelist.txt` and add in IP addresses and/or hosts you want to access through the VPN **One per each line**.

 e.g.